oroinc/documentation/backend/entities/doctrine-field-types.rst

 Doctrine Field Types
 ====================

-Some entities have fields with data that is money or percents, so we have added new field types with these values.
+Some entities have fields with data that are money or percentages, so we have added new field types with these values.

-The **money** field type allows to store money data.
+The **money** field type allows storing money data.
 It is an alias for the decimal (19,4) type.

-You can use this field type like:
+You can use this field type:

 .. code-block:: php